Egg Salad Sandwich Spread – Use Those Fresh Eggs!

 Chopping All Ingredients In MINUTES!

-I received a *Vidalia Chop Wizard as a gift a while back.
-I always pull it out when I’m making egg salad.
+You can chop your cooked and peeled eggs with a knife but I received a *Vidalia Chop Wizard as a gift a while back.
+So I always pull it out when I’m making egg salad.
 DANG that thing makes for short work!

 Boiled eggs chopped for egg salad. #TexasHomesteader

-It dices all the ingredients the same size.
-I used that handy chopper to chop the eggs, a small onion and a couple of dill pickles that I’d canned earlier this year.
+It has two sizes of cutting rack that dices all the ingredients the same size.
+I used that handy chopper to chop the eggs in the larger cubes and a small red onion and a dill pickle that I’d canned earlier this year into the smaller cubes.

-I used to try to do all of this with a cutting board & knife but now with my *Chop Wizard (and of course after the eggs are boiled, cooled & peeled) I can whip up egg salad in about 3 minutes!
+Using my *Chop Wizard (and of course after the eggs are boiled, cooled & peeled) means I can whip up egg salad in about 3 minutes!

 It’s not that I don’t just loooove hanging out in the kitchen slaving away.
 If you can get it done in a fraction of the time, #whythehecknot??!